 - Competitors are reminded that when they cross the ‘Finish Line’ they shout out their race number to the time keeper.

-- Please note that the TT Race Captain will be regularly competing in these club events and therefore, if he is not around to help resolve a query or problem please ask for Graham Steer, who will try and help.
-Graham will also collate and pass on information to me, so I can later assist as necessary.
+- Please note that the TT Captain will be regularly competing in these club events and therefore, if he is not around to help resolve a query or problem please ask for Graham Steer, who will try and help.
+Graham will also collate and pass on information to the TT Captain , so he can later assist as necessary.

 When you have finished your ride